 The HELIN Library Consortium is composed of eight academic libraries.
 The academic libraries are represented by the Community College of Rhode Island, the Dominican House of Studies, Johnson & Wales University, Providence College, Rhode Island College, Roger Williams University, Salve Regina University, and Wheaton College.

 HELIN serves a population of over 70,000 students, faculty, and staff at campus locations throughout Rhode Island, Colorado, Florida, Washington, D.C., South Carolina, and Virginia.
-Library patrons have access to approximately 6 million items, including books, periodicals, electronic resources, videos, and audio materials, in a shared library catalog.
+Library patrons have access to approximately 6 million items, including books, periodicals, electronic resources, videos, and audio materials.
 Borrowing library resources is reciprocal among member libraries and is facilitated through online catalog requests.
 The requested material is delivered using a delivery system maintained through the Rhode Island Office of Library and Information Services.

 The HELIN Consortium was incorporated in 2005 and is bound by an “Agreement for Integrated Library and Information Services” signed by all parties.
 HELIN practices Policy Governance® and is governed by a Policy Governance Manual that contains our mission and goals.
 HELIN has a set of Bylaws that are based upon the “Agreement for Integrated Library and Information Services,” and the bylaws are an extension of that document.
 In order to support the intellectual freedom of the members of its constituent libraries the HELIN Consortium maintains a HELIN Policy on Confidentiality of Records.
 HELIN also has numerous Affinity Groups and Task Forces comprised of staff of the various member libraries.